-Obtaining a US FAA pilot certificate (license) and a Flight Instructor Certificate, when you hold foreign pilot and instructor licenses is possible.
+Obtaining a US FAA pilot certificate (license) and a Flight Instructor Certificate, when you hold a foreign pilot and instructor licenses is possible.
 The following procedures are applicable to all foreign pilots, except for our friends from Canada.
 For Canadian pilots and instructors, the process is much simpler.
 Read here – Canada TCCA to FAA pilot / flight instructor conversion.

 Converting your Foreign Pilot’s License to FAA

 If you hold a foreign ATP or Commercial Pilot license, then follow these steps –